-Lou Smith is a Narrm (Melbourne)-based poet and researcher of Welsh, Jamaican and English heritage who grew up in Muloobinba (Newcastle, NSW).
-Her writing has appeared in various Australian and international journals and anthologies, and her first book of poetry riversalt was published by Flying Islands Books in 2015.
-Lou has a PhD in creative writing from The University of Melbourne, her research and writing exploring both place and the photographic image as sites of memory.
-Lou was the recipient of a 2016 Wheeler Centre Hot Desk Fellowship.
-She works as an editor, proofreader and sessional teacher of Creative Writing.
+Lou Smith is a poet and researcher of Welsh, Jamaican and English heritage who lives and works on Wurundjeri country in Melbourne, and who grew up on Awabakal and Worimi country in Newcastle, NSW.
+Her writing has appeared in various Australian and international journals and anthologies such as Wasafiri, Overland, The Lifted Brow, Soft Surface, Caribbean Quarterly, Nine Muses Poetry and Small Axe Salon.
+Her first book of poetry riversalt was published by Flying Islands Books in 2015.
+Lou has a PhD in creative writing from The University of Melbourne.
+She has received various grants and awards including a commendation in the Overland Magazine Judith Wright Prize for New and Emerging Poets (2007) and a Wheeler Centre Hot Desk Fellowship (2016).
+Lou works as an editor, proofreader and sessional teacher of Creative Writing.

 You can contact Lou via email at:

 I live and work in Narrm, Melbourne, on the land and waterways of the Wurundjeri people of the Kulin Nation.
 I grew up in Muloobinba, Newcastle, on the land and waterways of the Awabakal and Worimi peoples.
 I pay my respects to Elders past, present and future and recognise that sovereignty has never been ceded.